 # of workers performing on this project at this wage rate

 33. When do I report wage data under a sub-classification listed on the WD-10 form?

 A labor classification should always be selected first.
 The labor classification is intended to cover all work performed by that classification.
 A sub-classification(s) is selected when only the work of the sub-classification(s) was performed.

 34. What types of clarification and analysis are done on the data submitted?

-Area Practice Determinations resolve questions as to the proper classification of the work performed by a laborer or mechanic, or the proper type of construction (building, heavy, highway or residential).
-In a wage survey, “area practice” refers to the predominant classification of worker that does a particular kind of construction work within the geographic boundaries of the survey.
+Area practice determinations resolve questions as to the proper classification of the work performed by a laborer or mechanic, or the proper type of construction (building, heavy, highway or residential).
+In a wage survey, “area practice” refers to the predominant classification of worker that performs a particular kind of construction work within the geographic boundaries of the survey.

 35. Does WHD verify the data submitted?

 Third-Party Data Verification.
 The third-party data is data submitted for use in a wage survey by anyone other than a holder of payrolls.
 A “holder of payrolls” may include a construction company owner or a government entity enforcing/administering a DBRA contract.
 Third-party submissions are separated by type of submitter (e.g., union, association, etc.) and by usability because only usable WD-10s should be included in the sample.
 WHD reviews a random sample of the submissions from each type of submitter and verifies the data submitted by those selected.

 Contractor Data Verification Procedures.
 For each survey at completion, five percent or at least five WD-10s (whichever is greater) of data collection forms submitted by contractors should be randomly selected for verification.
 Each selected form must be from a different contractor.